funkybob/django-rated/docs/realms.rst

 This allows you to rate-limit access to a collection of views as a whole, such as an API or registration process.

-Each realm can have its own duration, limit, respones code/message, and allowed.
-If not specified for a realm, these will fall back to the defaults.
+Each realm can have its own duration, limit, respones code/message, and allowed list.
+If not specified for a realm, these will fall back to the global defaults.

 Config
 ======